 Anytime a vessel receives a DSC call, they can store and quickly navigate to that location using a Go To.
 This makes DSC a time saver, especially in an emergency situation.
 In order to use DSC, users must first register their VHF radio with the FCC and receive a Maritime Mobile Service Identity (MMSI) number.

-For more information about Digital Selective Calling and Maritime Mobile Service Identity (MMSI) numbers, refer to page 167 in the "Appendix."
+For more information about Digital Selective Calling and Maritime Mobile Service Identity (MMSI) numbers, refer to page 143.